sbkoth/sbkoth.github.io/content/services/observability.md

 ---
 title: Observability Engineering
 icon: ChartBar
-description: Designs and implements comprehensive observability solutions for complex distributed systems
+description: We design and implement comprehensive observability solutions for complex distributed systems
 ---

 # Observability Engineering

-The consultant designs and implements robust observability solutions that provide deep insights into system behavior, enabling proactive problem detection and faster resolution.
-Services include:
+We design and implement robust observability solutions that provide deep insights into system behavior, enabling proactive problem detection and faster resolution.
+Our services include:

 - End-to-end observability architecture design
 - Prometheus and Grafana implementation for metrics collection and visualization